 Pat Whitcomb, Stat-Ease founder, illustrates how to take best advantage of designs geared for hard-to-change process settings.
 While running through a number of case studies with Design-Expert® software, he provides statistical details and practical advice on the pluses and minuses created by the split-plot factor layout.

 This talk deals with thorny issues that confront every experimenter: How to handle results that fit badly with your chosen model.
 Design-Expert software provides graphical tools that make it easy to diagnose what is wrong—damaging outliers and/or a need for transformation.
-A variety of case studies will demonstrate the value of these diagnostics.

 How to use automatic model selection tools to build on appropriate models.
 Pros and cons of the methods are discussed.